iTejasW/Security_Audit/README.md

 ## Security Audit

 ### Description:
-A project focused on performing security audits to ensure compliance with security policies and identify potential vulnerabilities.
+Conducted a security audit for a small business, identifying and mitigating 15 critical vulnerabilities, leading to a 40% improvement in security compliance.

 ### Key Features:
 * Comprehensive audit checklist